Legal Advice for Compensation Insurance Claims & TPD Payouts

 Claims for Serious Injuries

 Compensation for serious injuries covers a wide range of physical and psychological harms, including those that result in disability or permanent impairment.
 The Personal Injuries Proceedings Act 2002 (Qld), the Motor Accident Insurance Act 1994, and the Queensland workers’ compensation scheme generally govern these claims.
-Catastrophic harm can include conditions such as:
+Catastrophic injuries can include conditions such as:

 More about serious injury claims >